 They didn't care that he was a good kid and didn't bother to ask him about why he felt he needed the knife.
 There was no attempt at mentoring or any effort to build any kind of relationship or trust with him in any way.
 Instead, he described the humiliating sensation of officers looking as if they were pleased to get one more "thug" up off the street.
 It didn't help, he said, that he could hear other officers at the station disparaging youth amongst themselves.

-I hoped that some of the police milling around the back of the gymnasium or occasionally eavesdropping in on some of the groups were hearing some of these discussions.
-It’s one thing when I write about it — it’s another thing entirely to hear the most upstanding and motivated of kids in the area say to your face that their cousin was shot, that they fear for their family’s safety, that they get “banged on” on their way to school (harassed by gang bangers), or that they feel like criminals because they are constantly getting stopped and frisked by police while the real trouble-makers operate in their communities unmolested.
+I wondered what the police milling around the back of the gymnasium or occasionally eavesdropping in on some of the groups were making of these discussions.
+It's one thing when I write about it -- it's another thing entirely to hear kids in the area say to your face that their cousin was shot, that they fear for their family's safety, that they get banged on on their way to school, or that they feel like criminals because they are constantly getting stopped and frisked by police while the real trouble-makers continue to make their lives so fraught.

-Although Garcetti had pulled out his phone and recorded the youth saying in unison that they wanted to see more intervention work done in their communities, the sound bite didn’t really capture what that phrase meant to the youth.
+Although Garcetti had pulled out his phone and recorded the youth saying in unison that they wanted to see more intervention work done in their communities, the soundbite didn't really capture what that phrase meant to them.

-Beyond the policing issues mentioned above and obvious gang intervention work, “interventions,” to them, meant more investment in youth like themselves — the kids that worked hard and stayed out of trouble.
+Beyond the policing issues mentioned above and obvious gang intervention work, "interventions," to them, meant more investment in youth like themselves -- the kids that worked hard and stayed out of trouble.
 And they wanted earlier interventions in schools so that more kids would be encouraged to work hard and aim high instead of seeing gang membership as their only option.
-More teachers in schools, more counseling and help for those suffering from mental health issues, more efforts to channel young people’s energy through artistic fora, more career and entrepreneurial training opportunities, more jobs and internships for youth, and more opportunities for youth who started down the wrong path to find their way back as productive members of society.
+More teachers in schools, more counseling and help for those suffering from mental health issues, more efforts to channel young people's energy through artistic fora, more career and entrepreneurial training opportunities, more jobs and internships for youth, and more opportunities for youth who started down the wrong path to find their way back.

 Another asked for more positive attention on the community.